KorvICT/VS-Code/PC Builds.md

 - Okay, this is quite an interesting decision.
 What person needs a 1000 W Power Supply, on a 321 W (estimated) PC?
 Lots of leeway and excess for more power-hungry components in future.
 ## Operating System:
 Microsoft Windows 10 Pro Retail - Download 32/64-bit  ($264.99 @ The Source)
+- The digital download is more expensive, but is easier for installation, and for upgrading later to Windows 11.
+Also went for the pro version, because the pro version has more control over settings.
 ## Total: $2486.73 (-$13.27)

 # "Cobra": $8000